People ask me about apps all the time, but it’s really hard for me to judge them because there are just so many.

 7. What to Expect (free)

 People love to bash “What to Expect” but they are the tried and true in the baby world so I’m certainly not about to knock their free app.
 It’s a good, solid app that gives you the low down on what to expect (go figure).
 If nothing else, check it out for the communities to hook up with women that are having babies the same time you are.

 The main feature in this app is tracking, but the thing I like about this one is the extra medical stuff like:

 - Ask the Pediatrician (8 video Q&A sessions with WedMD in-house pediatrician)

 - Milestones (7 categories divided by age up to 24 months old)

 - Baby Doctor Visits (11 well visit guides)

 No, you’re not going to base all your child’s medical decisions on a phone app, but it may help point you in the right direction.
 Especially if you’re reluctant to go to the hospital with a baby that’s making a high-pitched wheezing sound because you don’t want to expose him or her to the germs and/or be told it’s a cold and feel like an idiot.
-This app will tell you get that kid to a fucking hospital (I believe I’m paraphrasing) so it may just help solidify your judgement.
+This app will tell you to get that kid to a fucking hospital (I believe I’m paraphrasing) so it may just help solidify your judgment.

 9. BabyBump Pregnancy Free (free)